open-quantum-safe/liboqs/README.md

 **Algorithm compatibility:** Algorithm implementations on nist-branch may be updated at any time.
 This may cause changes in runtime or even a change in the message generation and processing.
 Thus, no guarantees are made for compatibility of messages exchange between different snapshots of nist-branch.

 **API stability:** The public API of liboqs nist-branch is considered to be the functions in `oqs/common.h`, `oqs/config.h`, `oqs/kem.h`, and `oqs/rand.h`.
-We intend to maintain this API for the foreseeable future.
+For the first few snapshot releases of nist-branch, this API should be considered in draft.

 **Binary compatibility:** No guarantees are made for binary compatibility between different snapshots of nist-branch.